 With her interactive projects, Sanne designs patterns and systems of working that open up space for the encounter that takes place during the act of making—allowing shapes, compositions, materials, and people to respond and react to one another.
 With an interest in process as much as result, her work visualises the behaviours, patterns, and imaginative habits that emerge through processes of handwork, such as folding, mending, and patching.
 In her participatory projects, handwork acts as a catalyst that brings people together, builds new connections, and initiates conversations.
 By actively combining graphic, interactive, and social-artistic elements, Sanne’s work contributes a vision for new forms of collaboration within the current design landscape.

-Sanne has worked, and collaborated on projects, with Nieuw Dakota, Rijksmuseum, Z33, Design Academy Eindhoven, New Metropolis, Oilily, LLoyd Hotel, Studio OvN, CBK, Connecting the Dots, Studio Kura and Festival Hongerige Wolf, amongst others.
+Sanne has worked, and collaborated on projects, with Nieuw Dakota, Rijksmuseum, Z33, Design Academy Eindhoven, The Vulva Gallery, New Metropolis, Oilily, LLoyd Hotel, Studio OvN, CBK, Connecting the Dots and Festival Hongerige Wolf, amongst others.